POWERFULMOVES/PMOVES-transcribe-and-fetch/PIPECAT_ARCHITECTURE.md

   - **Multimodal pipelines** (text, audio, video, images)
   - **Supabase Realtime integration** for chat
   - **TTS/STT services** (ElevenLabs, Deepgram)
+  - **Advanced Tool-Calling**: The custom `LiteLLMPipecatService` enables robust tool-calling.
+It leverages LiteLLM's native support for OpenAI-compatible tool calling by passing tool schemas (managed by `ToolSchemaManager`) directly to the LLM via the `tools` parameter in `acompletion` calls.
+The execution flow is as follows:
+    1. The LLM indicates its intent to use a tool in its response.
+    2. `LiteLLMPipecatService` detects this tool request (e.g., via `LLMToolCallFrame`).
+    3. Streamed tool arguments are accumulated using `ArgumentAccumulatorService`.
+    4. The service dispatches to the appropriate registered asynchronous tool handler (via `register_tool_handler` and the `_tool_handlers` dictionary) for modular execution.
+    5. The tool's result is then packaged into a "tool" role message and sent back to the LLM in a subsequent `acompletion` call to obtain the final, user-facing response.
+    (Note: While LiteLLM provides a callback system, e.g., `CustomLogger`, it is primarily for observability and does not currently offer a direct hook for intercepting and executing tool calls mid-turn, necessitating the described multi-step process.)

 ### 2. Agent Instances (`pmoves-pipecat-agent`)
 **Purpose**: Lightweight agent clients with multimodal capabilities